 - GSoC 2016 Weekly Rundown: Breaking Down WordPress Networks

-This week, with an initial playbook for creating a WordPress installation created (albeit needing polish), my next focus was to look at the idea of creating a WordPress multi-site network.
-Creating a multi-site network would offer the benefits of …
+This week, with an initial playbook for creating a WordPress installation created, my next focus was to look at creating a WordPress multi-site network.

 - Fedora Ambassadors: Communicating About Design